hohmannr/DLT4PI-CBDC/network/README.md

 This structure is generated from the `network.yaml` and represents all nodes and organizations listed in there.
 It is needed for the setup with docker containers.

 ## Changelog

+- version 0.2:
+    - added docker container support (this will be the default)

 - version 0.1.1:
     - added automatic node boot up and shut down